 90 1 no money shall be paid by the county executive.
 However, each of the 2 taxing units having an interest in the taxes on the tract shall be charged 3 with the full amount of all delinquent taxes due them.
 4 (d) Whenever a county executive acquires a lien under this section, 5 the county auditor shall provide a list of the liens held by the county to 6 the executive of a city or town who requests the list or post the list on 7 the county's Internet web site website not later than thirty (30) days 8 after the tax sale.
 9 SECTION 88.
 IC 6-1.1-24-6.7, AS AMENDED BY P.L.187-2016, 10 SECTION 5, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 11 JULY 1, 2025]: Sec.
 6.7. (a) For purposes of this section, in a county 12 containing a consolidated city "county executive" refers to the board of 13 commissioners of the county as provided in IC 36-3-3-10.
 14 (b) A county executive may transfer to a nonprofit entity: 15 (1) property under this section; or 16 (2) a tax sale certificate under section 17 of this chapter.
 17 (c) As used in this section, "nonprofit entity" means an organization 18 exempt from federal income taxation under 26 U.S.C.
 501(c)(3).
-19 (d) The county executive may: 20 (1) by resolution, identify the property described under section 6 21 of this chapter that the county executive desires to transfer to 22 nonprofit entities for use for the public good; and 23 (2) set a date, time, and place for a public hearing to consider the 24 transfer of the property to nonprofit entities.
-25 (e) Except as otherwise provided in subsection (f), notice of the 26 property identified under subsection (d) and the date, time, and place description of the property by:

-(1) legal description; and

-31 (2) parcel number or street address, or both.
+19 (d) The county executive may: 20 (1) by resolution, identify the property described under section 6

+- (1) by resolution, identify the property described under section 6 of this chapter that the county executive desires to transfer to nonprofit entities for use for the public good; and - (2) set a date, time, and place for a public hearing to consider the transfer of the property to nonprofit entities. - (e) Except as otherwise provided in subsection (f), notice of the property identified under subsection (d) and the date, time, and place for the hearing on the proposed transfer of the property on the list shall be published in accordance with IC 5-3-1.
+The notice must include a description of the property by: - (1) legal description; and - (2) parcel number or street address, or both.